-Three key characteristics of ground net leases account for much of their investment appeal.
-These include the 1) stability of GNL value, 2) seniority of GNL position in the capital stack and 3) growth of GNL income and underlying real estate value.
+Four key characteristics of ground net leases account for much of their investment appeal.
+These include the (1) stability of GNL value, (2) seniority of GNL position in the capital stack, (3) growth of GNL income and the value of the underlying real estate collateral and (4) the reversion of the land and any improvements thereon to the GNL landlord at the expiration or earlier termination of the GNL.